audulus/docs/index.md

 To install Audulus as an Audio Unit plugin, download the installer package above.

-The installer package will install the Audio Anit to either a user-specific (`~/Library/Audio/Plug-Ins/Components`) or a system-wide (`/Library/Audio/Plug-Ins/Components`) location.
+The installer package will install the Audio Unit to either a user-specific (`~/Library/Audio/Plug-Ins/Components`) or a system-wide (`/Library/Audio/Plug-Ins/Components`) location.